Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-Here’s a thoughtful and comprehensive interview question on software reengineering that tests both theoretical understanding and practical application:

----

-### Can you explain the concept of software reengineering and discuss a scenario where you had to apply reengineering principles to an existing software system?
-Specifically, describe the challenges you faced, the strategies you used for reengineering, and how you evaluated the success of your reengineering efforts.
+### What is software reengineering and discuss a scenario where you had to apply reengineering principles to an existing software system?

 **Answer**